 The following year, a public meeting about GRID was organised by London Lesbian and Gay Switchboard and the Terry Higgins Trust at which a small group of committed volunteers from a range of backgrounds came together.
-This included Tony Whitehead, who went on to become the trust’s first chief executive.
+This included Tony Whitehead, who went on to become the first chair of the trust's steering committee.

 In August 1983, the trust was reborn as a formal organisation, Terrence Higgins Trust, with a constitution and a bank account.
 By November we were a limited company with a Board of Directors, and by January 1984 we had gained charitable status.
 We provided direct services immediately, including buddying/home-help, counselling, drug education and sex education.